CHAPEL BOOKS

 Abstracts of Surrey Feet of Fines 1509-1558

 Surrey Record Society vol 19, 1946.
-Tall 8vo, Familiar grey printed thick card covers enclosing 179pp inc 2 indexes.
+Tall 8vo, familiar grey printed thick card covers enclosing 179pp inc 2 indexes.
 Final concords are well known for their vagueness, but any records which provide details from the early 16th century must be consulted, and here are the important bits of over 1000 of them - and in plain legible English.
 Very nice clean copy, VG. (ref 2344) £16.00